SamTan20240527/react_project_frontend/README.md

 ===========================================
 To achieve state that are shared across different React components, we will need a state management system, eg. Jotai (https://jotai.org/) state management library.

+npm install jotai

+Create an atom in Jotai to represent our flash message, new file FlashMessageStore.js.
+Back in RegisterPage.jsx, import the custom hook and update handleSubmit:

+import { useFlashMessage } from './FlashMessageStore';

+Import the custom hook and add some JSX in App.jsx to render the flash message.

+Add message animation to styles.css